 Radiation Safety Glasses: Identifying The Risks And Protecting Yourself

 From the local delivery driver to the internationally-renowned neurosurgeon, every job comes with its own potential risks.
 Unfortunately, many of these risks aren’t just hypothetical, real injuries happen every day.
-It is very common for injuries to occur to one area of the body in particular, the eyes.
+It is very common for injuries to occur in one area of the body, in particular, the eyes.
 According to the Centers For Disease Control And Prevention (CDC): “Each day about 2000 U.S. workers sustain a job-related eye injury that requires medical treatment.
-About one third of the injuries are treated in hospital emergency departments, and more than 100 of these injuries result in one or more days away from work.”
+About one-third of the injuries are treated in hospital emergency departments, and more than 100 of these injuries result in one or more days away from work.”
 That is a shocking statistic, especially since protective eyewear is so widely available.

 Radiation: A Serious Risk